POWER+ICE FOOD HALL

 What Else do I Need to Know?

-We will constantly promote signature events to highlight the overall food hall and drive traffic into the vendors’ establishments.
-We will start with live music, daily happy hour specials and distributor promotions.
+We will constantly promote signature events to highlight the overall food hall and to bring high foot traffic into the space.
+We will start with live music, tastings , give-aways, daily happy hour specials, and distributor promotions.
 Entertainment like cooking demos, musical acts, comedy troupes, and other seasonal events aim to bring foot traffic in daily.

-Consider that the best competitive advantage is that we will be the only restaurant with proximity to the plaza.
+Consider that the best competitive advantage is that we will be the only restaurant with direct proximity to the plaza.
 It is going to be a place that people will want to be and visit often.
 With a park like feel combined with sophistication and a plethora of neat features and planned events, the plaza is our front yard.
 The plaza itself will be a designated public space much like that of a park.
-The food hall is to complement the city-owned, $5.36 million Argenta Plaza, the 42,000-square-foot public plaza is to feature jetted fountains and a 20-foot-high, 50-foot-long cascading water wall.
-We will be the only restaurant on the grounds.
+The food hall is to complement the city-owned, $5.36 million Argenta Plaza, the 42,000-square-foot public plaza is to feature jetted fountains and a 20-foot-high, 50-foot-long cascading water wall with some of the best lighting features in the state.
 Our price range will be affordable.
+Our guests can visit the same locale multiple times a week and never have the same meal or even visit the same concept.